TheBoyMoe/Book-Repo/Effective-Testing-with-RSpec3/10-test-doubles.md

 ```

+In these two examples we're checking that a message was or was not sent to the mock, better use for a 'spy', not that some 'side effect' occurred.

 ### Null Objects

 Both stubs and mocks require that you pre-configure them as to the messages they receive and the values they return.
 A null object is a double which will respond to any message(you can chain multiple methods), without raising an exception, and return itself.
 Create a null object by calling `as_null_object` on any double.